 The written transcript is viewed as the original and most accurate version.
 Typed transcripts may be subject to transposing errors.
-Accordingly, 0936:00UTC is accepted as the Williamtown $320^{\circ}/45$ NM radar position time subject to a +/-10 second deviation representing the 10 second resolution of these transcripts.
+Accordingly, 0936:00UTC is accepted as the Williamtown $320^{\circ}/45$ NM radar position time subject to a +/-10 second deviation from the 10 second resolution of these transcripts (5 seconds out at either end).